kenhg/fl-auth-server/readme.md

-# Auth package for FounderLab apps
+# Server side of fl-auth-*, an auth package for FounderLab apps

 Changes: